Why Lipstick is a Good Place to Start Your Clean Beauty Journey

 - Know that price point doesn't dictate safety - your $30 lipstick is not any safer than a $5 drugstore one.

 It might be hard to believe that such a small tube of lipstick contains so many chemicals, but until we pass some stronger cosmetic regulations, it's best to make sure what you're putting on your mouth is safe.
-So, the next time you're picking out a new lipstick, consider switching to a more non-toxic brand to keep those lips (and your body!) ready to rock, anytime.
+So, the next time you're picking out a new lipstick, consider switching to a more green beauty brand to keep those lips (and your body!) ready to rock, anytime.